You are here

 By the numbers

-- One-third of our faculty members have received some of the university’s highest teaching honors.
+- 15 of our 43 faculty members have received some of the university’s highest teaching honors and are members of the University’s Academy of Distinguished Teachers.

-- We have nine multi-disciplinary, highly collaborative research centers that are funded by the National Science Foundation, National Institutes of Health, and Department of Energy.
+- We have eight multi-disciplinary, highly collaborative research centers that are funded by the National Science Foundation, National Institutes of Health, and Department of Energy.

 - Our researchers publish more than 300 papers annually.
 In the past five years, those papers have been cited more than 25,000 times.
 Most of the papers are co-written by graduate students.